 Yosemite Cedar Lodge is the go-to choice for family travelers and offers some of the closest outside-Park accommodations to Yosemite Valley.
 All across the grounds, whimsical carved bears peek through trees and around corners.
 The Kid’s Guide to the Cedar Lodge Resort is a fun front desk giveaway with a great map of the “bear necessities.”

-The lodge offers indoor and outdoor swimming pools and spas, while gazebos provide perfect rest stops along its very own Merced River Walk that leads to the lodge’s private sandy beach.
+This rustic lodge near Yosemite offers indoor and outdoor swimming pools and spas, while gazebos provide perfect rest stops along its very own Merced River Walk that leads to the lodge’s private sandy beach.
 This is a great spot to watch rafts pass on whitewater trips in spring and early summer.
 The popular Hite Cove Trail is just up the road, where spring burst with color.
 The Cedar Lodge Restaurant is a tasty option for home-style cuisine in a split-level setting.

-Cabins equipped with kitchenettes, private bath and cable TV.
-For those looking for a comfortable tent experience, we have the tent cabin just for you.
-We provide the beds, lights and even a ceiling fan.
+The cabins at Indian Flat RV Park are equipped with kitchenettes, private bath and cable TV.
+For those looking for a comfortable tent experience, they have the tent cabin just for you.
+They provide the beds, lights and even a ceiling fan.

 Fish Camp, CA